MUnique/OpenMU/docs/Bots.md

 - **`Bots pay reset costs`** — whether bots pay the configured zen and item costs for their resets.
 Off by default: they take no part in the economy those costs are balanced for.
+- **`Jewel stock per kind`** — how many Jewels of Bless, Soul and Life a bot keeps of each kind.
+Above it, it stops picking them up and sells what it already carries.
+Depends on the server's drop rates: on high rates a small stock keeps the backpack free, on low rates a larger one is never reached anyway.
+- **`Potion stock charges`** — how many charges of healing and of mana potions a bot restocks to at a merchant.
+Depends on what the shops sell: a server whose potions come in stacks of 255 fills the target in a single purchase.
 - **`Reset bots`** — purges and regenerates the whole population on the next start, then clears itself.